NOSS exists to assist education professionals in making a positive difference in the lives of students.

-In order to enhance connectivity between NADE members who share areas of interest, NADE offers Networks.
-NADE membership includes membership in any and all Networks free of charge.
+In order to enhance connectivity between NOSS members who share areas of interest, NOSS offers Networks.
+Membership in NOSS includes participation in any and all Networks free of charge.
 A description of available networks is below.
 To contact a Network leader, click the Directory Link above for email information.

 This Network recognizes that adjuncts are important professionals in Developmental Education.
 The Adjunct Faculty Network provides a forum for adjunct instructors to share ideas and concerns, network with others in their field, and share best practices both in the classroom and in the workplace.